liabifano/ml-aws/README.md

 ```sh
 $ . ./secrets/env-variables.sh
 ```
-If you don't have AWS key you can check [here](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html)
+If you don't have AWS key you can check how to get it [here](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html)

 ### 2. Bootstrap